 - Hiking socks and liners

-- Cell phone, camera & small electronics chargers
+- Chargers for cell phone, camera & small electronic devices

 - Duffel bag (wheels and retractable handle are fine), sturdy and large enough to hold clothing and gear